rubocop/rspec-style-guide/README.md

     ```

   * <a name="use-expect"></a>
-    On new projects always use the new `expect` syntax.
+    Always use the newer `expect` syntax.
     <sup>[[link](#use-expect)]</sup>

     Configure RSpec to only accept the new `expect` syntax.